quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 Finally note that you can search for a specific block via the blockId or the block number.
 You can search for a specific block in the XRP Ledger DLT network by running the following:

 `node examples/block-search/autoexecute-specific-blocknumber-search.js password=MY_PASSWORD`

+#### Challenges

+##### Searching for the Latest Block in Other DLT Networks

+Given the example `examples/block-search/autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block on the Ethereum Ropsten and XRP Ledger testnets?

+##### Searching for a Specific Block

+Take a look at a third party explorer for the DLT testnets we are using, e.g. [the Bitcoin Testnet](https://blockstream.info/testnet/), [the Ethereum Ropsten Testnet](https://ropsten.etherscan.io/), or [the XRP Ledger Testnet](https://blockexplorer.one/xrp/testnet).

+Choose a block from these explorers.
+Can you understand how to modify the example scripts to search for your chosen block?

 #### Troubleshooting
 This class was tested in  Ubuntu 20.04.2 LTS Release: 20.04 Codename: focal, with nvm version 0.35.3, and node version 16.3.0.